bg7/bg7.github.com/source/faq/index.markdown

 you'll need:

-- your genome sequence - FASTA file
+- your genome sequence _- FASTA file_
+- genetic code _- a text file like this one_
-- reference proteins - FASTA file
+- reference proteins _- FASTA file_
-- reference RNAs - FASTA file
+- reference RNAs _- FASTA file_
-- pipeline executiom template - XML file
+- pipeline executiom template _- XML file_
-- _(only if you want gbk and/or embl output)_ additional info on name of the source, type of genome, etc - XML file
+- **only for gbk and/or embl output:** additional info on name of the source, type of genome, etc _- XML file_

 #### <a id="bg7-output-formats"></a>does bg7 output annotation data in format xyz? ####